blindfirst/web-blockeden-home/blog/2022-10-15-announcing-aptos-api-service/index.md

 **Step 1**.
 Go to https://blockeden.xyz/dash/.
 Please sign up if you haven't done so.

 **Step 2**.
-Input your name for the API key, select Aptos Mainnet GraphQL, and then click + Create key.
+Input your name for the API key, select Aptos Mainnet, and then click + Create key.

 ![create Aptos mainnet api key](./create-apotos-mainnet-api-key.png)